kira0x1/mikaela/README.md

 <br>

 # Misc
+- [ ] Make delete command delete 1 if no amount is given instead of not doing anything
 - [ ] Pick image via Reactions
 - [x] Set all embed color to #c71459
 - [x] Set bot activity